surbina85/Restaurant-Menu-Analysis/readme.md

+This is a project from Maven Analytics's Guided Projects.
+To see their site's project page, go to this [link](https://mavenanalytics.io/project/22085).

 ## Background

 Taste of the World Cafe, a restaurant that has diverse menu offerings and serves generous portions, has launched a new menu at the start of the year.